JarlJakobsson/DevOps22-Kebabpatrullen/stuff/gui.md

 ## Pathway

 The pathway is mostly a marker that shows the player where he has been.
-The way i did it kind of bugs out when the player returns to a room he has already been to - *by hinding the player*.
-I will have to fix that later.

 <p align = "center">
 <img src="../img/path.png" width=50% >